dellstorage/storagecenter-puppet-module/readme.txt

 ### Volume Folders

-Volume Folders can be created or destroyed by providing a Volume Folder definition to the `storagemanager` class.
-Default values for Volume Folder properties can be set in the `storagemanager::volume_folder` subclass.
+Volume Folders can be created or destroyed by providing a Volume Folder definition to the `dellstorageprovisioning` class.
+Default values for Volume Folder properties can be set in the `dellstorageprovisioning::volume_folder` subclass.
 Multiple Volume Folders can be created in the same definition with the same properties by either providing multiple folder names in an array, or by specifying a number of folders to be created in a series.
-Multiple Volume Folder definitions can be provided within the `volume_folder_definition_array` that is passed to the storagemanager class.
+Multiple Volume Folder definitions can be provided within the `volume_folder_definition_array` that is passed to the dellstorageprovisioning class.
 All Volume Folders must have unique names.
 Server Folders and Volume Folders MAY have the same names.
-The `storagemanager` class will create Volume Folders before creating Volumes, and delete them after, so there are no dependency issues.
+The `dellstorageprovisioning` class will create Volume Folders before creating Volumes, and delete them after, so there are no dependency issues.
 However, parent folders must be defined before their children.
 Volumes can be added to folders by listing the `folder_name` in the `volume_definition_array`.

-Example parameter for `storagemanager` class:
+Example parameter for `dellstorageprovisioning` class:
 ```
 volume_folder_definition_array => [{
 	folder_name => ['Parent Folder', 'Other Folder']